 When I qualified, I thought that planning law was the area I wanted to specialise in, based on the fact that my father worked in the construction industry and I knew something about visiting building sites.
 It took me less than three months of working in the area of law to know that it was not for me.
 It did not give me the opportunity for constant appearances in court, and the opportunity to argue legal points and question witnesses.
 Something which I rapidly came to love, once I had fallen, almost accidentally, into the role of a public prosecutor whilst hoping for the right law job to come along.

 The point about my little story is, the only way to know for certain whether a practice area is right for you is by gaining some first-hand experience.
-This is why work experience in a law office is unbeatable as a way to find the kind of career that suits you.
+This is why work experience in a law office is an unbeatable way to find the career that suits you.
 It doesn’t even have to be in the practice area which most interests you.
-Even if you decide that the areas you experienced during the placement were not for you, it is useful because you know not to apply the jobs in that field in the future.
+Even if you decide that the areas you experienced during the placement were not for you, it is useful because you know not to apply for jobs in that field in the future.

 There are, however, many other useful forms of legal work experience available and all of them are beneficial.
-Don’t hold back, don’t sit around waiting for something to happen, take the initiative and contact local high street firms to ask if you can help out for a couple of weeks, or even just shadow one of the lawyers for a day or two – you can learn a lot about what might be an interesting area of work by talking to lawyers about their jobs and watching them work.
+Don’t hold back.
+Don’t sit around waiting for something to happen.
+Take the initiative and contact local high street firms to ask if you can help out for a couple of weeks, or even just shadow one of the lawyers for a day or two – you can learn a lot about what might be an interesting area of work by talking to lawyers about their jobs and watching them work.
 It will also get you noticed by the law company.
-A word of warning here – make sure have done your homework on the firm before getting in contact, you might be asked why you want to come to their office rather than their rival down the street AND, once you are in their office, be pleasant polite and respectful - don’t ruin your chance of future employment with them by being difficult or a know-all AND - whatever you do - don’t date any member of the staff!!
-You want to come over as a responsible, interested, intelligent, prospective employee, not Jack the Lad, or a femme fatale who may cause problems later with inter-office relationships.
+A few words of warning here – make sure have done your homework on the firm before getting in contact, you might be asked why you want to come to their office rather than their rival down the street AND, once you are in their office, be pleasant polite and respectful – don’t ruin your chance of future employment with them by being difficult or a know-all AND – whatever you do – don’t date any member of the staff!!
+You want to come over as a responsible, interested, intelligent, prospective employee, not Jack the Lad, or a femme-fatale who may cause problems later with inter-office relationships.

 Apart from law companies there are also local advice offices dealing with family law, crime, immigration and human rights – they will probably be happy to accept you as a volunteer at a law centre of the local Citizens’ Advice Bureau, if you feel this area of law would be interesting to you.